sprintcube/docker-compose-lamp/README.md

 ## PHP

-The installed version of depends on your `.env`file.
+The installed version of php depends on your `.env`file.

 #### Extensions